Babylon, New York: Media

-The western town line is the border of Nassau County, and the southern town boundary is the Atlantic Ocean.

-According to the United States Census Bureau, the town has a total area of 114.2 square miles (295.7 km2), of which 52.3 square miles (135.4 km2) is land and 61.9 square miles (160.2 km2) is water.
-The total area is 54.20% water.

 Government

 Babylon is governed by supervisor Rich Schaffer and four town council members.

 Transportation

 Airports

-Republic Airport is an airport in East Farmingdale originally built by Fairchild Aircraft in 1927, and acquired by Republic Aviation in 1939.
+Republic Airport is an airport in East Farmingdale originally built by Fairchild Aircraft in 1927 and acquired by Republic Aviation in 1939.
 Currently, it also houses the American Airpower Museum.
 Zahn's Airport also existed in North Amityville from 1936 to 1980.
 Long Island Macarthur Airport is a nearby commercial city-owned airport in Ronkonkoma, with daily commercial flights.

 Railroad lines

 The Long Island Rail Road's Babylon Branch is the primary railroad line in the town running from the Nassau County Line and terminating in the Village of Babylon with stations from Amityville to Babylon.
 Rail freight service also exists along the Central Branch which also uses some Montauk Branch trains running from the Main Line in Bethpage.
 East of Babylon station, the Montauk Branch continues across the Babylon-Islip Town Line.
 Additionally, the Main Line runs through the northern part of the town with stations in Pinelawn, Wyandanch and Deer Park.